cctiger36/shadow_model/README.md

 ## Usage

-Add this to your model class, then the models will be cached with the assigned attributes and methods after the model saved or updated.
+Add this to your model class, then the models will be cached with the assigned attributes and methods after saved or updated.

     shadow_model attribute_or_method1, attribute_or_method2, ..., options